 I never became a Sex in the City fan.
 I watched half an episode to see what all the fuss was about, but it didn’t grab my attention.
 Still, the series was on target with their message about female empowerment concerning life, relationships, social issues, and other.
-Fast forward and America is on the cusp of electing its first female president, Hillary Rotten Clinton (I’m neither a Clinton or Trump supporter).
+Fast forward and America is on the cusp of electing its first female president, Hillary Rotten Clinton (I’m neither a Clinton or Anus supporter).
 If Hillary were to win, it would be one more step in the right direction for America and the world since women still lag behind in critical areas such as equality, rights, and pay.
 Michelle Obama is also doing her part through Let Girls Learn; an initiative to ensure adolescent girls get the education they deserve.
 These examples highlight that women are just as vital as men in all facets of life and work and, it’s about time.

 I’m an equal opportunity kind of guy.
 My online investing course is targeted at both genders, and I think everyone should value and develop their financial literacy because investments and stock markets don’t care if you’re male, female, black, white, tall, short, etc. They will move as they wish based on various factors, for instance, economic data.
 Ellevest, whose goal is to redefine investing for women, is a new kid on the robo-advisor block.
 At first glance, they appear to be Sex in the City meets Betterment/Wealthfront, but how do they measure up?